 My Amazon Picks for Milos

 I've linked my favorite Amazon products for Milos.
 Learn more about the island, explore its adventurous side, and be ready to enjoy all it has to offer.

 The websites below are what I currently use every time I plan a trip.
 They're my starting point for searching flights, hotels, tours, or insurance.

 Airbnb – Get the local experience by connecting with homeowners who rent out their places.
 You can find some pretty unique options, and a lot of choices, especially in big cities.
-Get up to $45 CAD (or $40 USD) off your first stay and $17 off your first experience.
+Get up to $47 USD off your first trip!

 Skyscanner – Awesome search engine for finding that ideal flight for your next trip.
 Includes a lot of low-cost airlines that sometimes get missed by other engines.